zombiezen/blackforest/README.md

 ## Go

-Portions of GLaDOS are copied from the Go standard library.
+Portions of Black Forest are copied from the Go standard library.

 Copyright (c) 2012 The Go Authors.
 All rights reserved.